X920216/CameraView/README.md

 *Post-processing videos or want to reduce video size before uploading?
 Take a look at our [Transcoder](https://github.com/natario1/Transcoder).*

 *Like the project, make profit from it, or simply want to thank back?
-Please consider [sponsoring me](https://github.com/sponsors/natario1) or [donating](https://natario1.github.io/CameraView/extra/donate)!*
+Please consider [sponsoring me](https://github.com/sponsors/natario1)  或者  [donating](https://natario1.github.io/CameraView/extra/donate)!*

 *Need support, consulting, or have any other business-related question?
 Feel free to <a href="mailto:mat.iavarone@gmail.com">get in touch</a>.*